kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ## Exploratory Data Analysis (EDA)

-#### EDA for Nulls and NaN Values
+##### Nulls and NaN Values: (see file for details)

 There were a large number of Nan values for some of the columns in the data set.
-Some of these values could be imputed to a value that represented a lack of inforamtion.
-Those columns where the values could be imputed were:
+Some of these values could be updated to a value that represented a lack of inforamtion.
+Others were imputed using KNNImputer.
+The end result was a dataframe with no null or NaN values.

-* Unit Type: "Individual"
-* Quality Code: "Not Rated"
-* Roof_Construction_Type: "Unknown"
-* Exterior_Construction: "Unknown"
-* Interior_Construction: "Unknown"
-* Condition: "Unknown"
-* HVAC: "Unknown"
-* Roof_Material_Code: "Unknown"
-* Floor_Material_Type_Code: "Unknown"
-* Remodeled Year: 0
-* Location Information - use the subdivision and other information to fill in missing data
-* Owner Information - fill missign data with "Unknown"
-* Bedrooms - imputed using KNNImputer
-* Bathrooms -  imputed using KNNImputer
-* No_of_Sales - imputed using KNNImputer
-* Sale_Price_Min - imputed using KNNImputer
-* Sale_Price_Max -  imputed using KNNImputer
-* Sale_Price_toMin - imputed using KNNImputer
-* Sale_Price_toMax -  imputed using KNNImputer
+##### Encode Data: (see file for details)

+For some of the data that was Categorical, it was encoded so that the data could be used in the unsupervised machine learning methods.
+Using One Hot Encoding, Ordinal Encoding, and Label Encoding, the categorical data was transformed to numeric.

+##### Remove Fields: (see file for details)

+Some of the data columns were removed (droped) as the decsion was made that they did not offer any information for our problem.

+##### File Details:
+The details of the transformations for NaN values, Encoding and Removal of fields can be found in the file:  [MSDS696_Practicum2_Bemiss_EDA_Transformations.txt] MSDS696_Practicum2_Bemiss_EDA_Transformations.md

 #### EDA Question 1 - How many Accounts have more than one building on the property (make up the 204 duplicate rows)?